UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-cloud/usage.md

 ### Using the user interface

-1. From the Plugins page, click **Settings** > **Integrations** > **Plugins**.
+1. From the Plug-ins page, click **Settings** > **Integrations** > **Plug-ins**.
 2. Under the Action column for the plug-in, click **Add Integration**.
 3. On the Add Integration page enter values for the fields used to configure the integration and define communication.
 4. Click **Save**.

 ### Using a JSON file

-The JSON file contains the information for creating a value stream and integrating with the BitBucket server.
+The JSON file contains the information for creating a value stream and integrating with the BitBucket Cloud.
 The following table describes the information for the creating a DevOps Velocity value stream map.

 1. Download the value stream map.
 The value stream map is a JSON file used to define integrations.
 2. Edit the JSON file to include the plug-in configuration properties.